humphreyt12/Tina-Portfolio/README.md

 ## Credits
 N/A

-## Lincense
+## License
-Please refer to the lincese in the repo
+Please refer to the license in the repo

 ## Live Website